- Blog/

 It is best to expose your flaws yourself before your customers unearth them and shove them in your face.
 Or worse, your competition.

 P&G’s Scope mouthwash declared war on the leading Listerine with two words: ‘Medicine breath.’
-Listerine used this blemish as a weapon with the super successful ‘the taste you hate, twice a day.’
+Listerine weaponized this blemish with the super successful ‘the taste you hate, twice a day.’

 Claiming the unpleasant as your own puts you in charge of the narrative.